ruddell/generator-jhipster-mssql/README.md

 This is an initial release so there will be untested situations.
 This was tested with an Azure-hosted MSSQL database and initial database settings of MySQL.

-You will need to manually add date and autoincrement properties to Liquibase changelogs for any generated entities (copy from the initial changeloy).
+You will need to manually add date and autoincrement properties to Liquibase changelogs for any generated entities (copy from the initial changelog).
 This will change in the next version.

 # License